Alumni Alumni

 Joginder Singh (Communication, 1972), 97, passed away on March 19, 2023.
 In 1951, he joined the United States Information Agency (now the U.S. Department of State’s Public Diplomacy and Public Affairs Sections) in New Delhi, India.
 Joginder Singh worked for the American Library, New Delhi for 32 years – the last 10 years as the Library’s Director.
 Singh was named a "Library Superhero" by the Friends of the Library, Montgomery County, Maryland, USA in recognition of his support to the Montgomery County Libraries.
 He was married for 75 years to his wife, Late Mrs. Surjan Kaur, who passed away in 2021.
 He is survived by his Children, Grandchildren, Great Grandchildren, and Great-great Grandchild.

-Note: The obituaries posted were sent by family and friends to the East-West Center Office of Alumni Engagement in 2023.
+Note: The obituaries posted were sent by family and friends to the East-West Center Office of Alumni Engagement.

 Mr. John W. Corman